redistill-io/redistill/README.md

 Redistill is a drop-in Redis replacement optimized for high-performance caching workloads.
 It implements the Redis protocol (RESP) and achieves up to 4.5x higher throughput than Redis by eliminating persistence overhead and leveraging multi-threaded concurrent access.

 Redistill is:
+- **Fastest single-instance** Redis-compatible server (9.07M ops/s per instance)
-- First Redis-compatible server to exceed 9M ops/s
+- First Redis-compatible server to exceed 9M ops/s on a single instance
 - First to achieve sub-0.5ms p50 latency
 - First to sustain 1.5+ GB/s bandwidth

+> **Note:** Performance comparisons are single-instance benchmarks.
+Redis Cluster or Dragonfly with clustering can achieve higher total throughput by scaling horizontally, but Redistill delivers the highest per-instance performance, requiring fewer instances for the same throughput.

 **Key characteristics:**
 - Redis protocol compatible (RESP)